Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 Shinkurō is only twelve years old.
 Suddenly, he finds himself without a lord, without a job —and at a decisive crossroads.

 Instead of pursuing a military or administrative career under another warlord, he chooses retreat.
 One source suggests that the young boy opted for a life of renunciation after hearing a Zen anecdote known in Japanese as Saikō-sui (西江水), literally “West River water.”
-I’ll explore that theory more fully [in a separate article](/to-swallow-a-river/).
+I explore that theory more fully [in a separate article](/to-swallow-a-river/).

 One thing’s for sure: Shinkurō leaves secular life to embark on a hermit’s journey.